-Aston Villa Women v Chelsea Women
+Chelsea move point off top spot with win at Villa

 Post update

-Attempt saved.
-Rachel Daly (Aston Villa Women) left footed shot from the centre of the box is saved in the bottom right corner.
-Assisted by Alisha Lehmann.
+Attempt missed.
+Anna Patten (Aston Villa Women) header from the centre of the box misses to the left.
+Assisted by Danielle Turner with a headed pass following a set piece situation.

 Post update